agiz/youtube-mpv/README.md

 `--no-terminal` should be put in `OPTS` variable and separated with space ie: `--no-terminal --screen 1`.

+### Receive native notifications on errors

+Modify `ytdl_config.py` to set the `NOTIFY_COMMAND` to a command, such as `notify-send` on Linux to provide native notifications when a video cannot be found.

 ## How does it work

 Whenever 'Play with mpv' is selected in browser,